When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Worried about a low breast milk supply?
 These are the best lactogenic foods.

-Are you worried that you’re not producing enough milk for your baby?
-I know this feeling all too well, and it was especially overwhelming when I had my first bundle of joy.
+Worried you aren’t producing enough milk for your baby?
+I know that feeling well.
+It felt overwhelmingly stressful when I had my first bundle of joy.

-When it comes to lactation and nutrition, there’s a myriad of information out there, and it may be overwhelming.
-We’re here to give you the lowdown on the best foods for lactation to leave you feeling great and benefit your milk supply.
+There is a lot of information about lactation nutrition out there, and it gets confusing fast.
+We are here to simplify it.
+Here is the lowdown on the best foods for lactation to help you feel great and boost your milk supply.

 Key Takeaways

 Do your breasts feel heavy when you first wake up?
-Do you hear swallows when your baby is at the breast?
+Can you hear your baby swallowing at the breast?
 Is your baby growing well?
-These might be indicators that your supply is doing just fine.
+These are usually signs your supply is doing just fine.

-Your baby’s cheeks should look full when nursing, and your baby should release from the breast on their own.
-You can also tell whether you have enough supply by how blissful your baby looks after feeding.
-They should look relaxed, with loose arms and open hands, which would indicate satisfaction.
+Your baby’s cheeks should look full when nursing.
+They should release the breast on their own when finished.
+You can also judge supply by how “milk drunk” or blissful your baby looks after a feed.
+Relaxed arms and open hands usually indicate satisfaction.

 When Should I See a Lactation Expert?